 If you have Contacts in the Contacts folder but they are not accessible when you click on the To button, and they were not imported, see Outlook Contacts are missing when you click the To button for a common problem affecting Microsoft Outlook.

-Addresses imported into the Contacts folder from sources other than the Personal Address Book (a) may not appear in the Address Book display and (b) may not show all fields when Inserting Addresses in Microsoft Word Documents.
+Addresses imported into the Contacts folder may not appear in the Address Book display and may not show all fields when Inserting Addresses in Microsoft Word Documents.

 Resolve Addresses using VBA

 Public Sub ResolveEmailAddresses() Dim objOL As Outlook.Application Dim objNS As Outlook.NameSpace Dim objContact As Outlook.ContactItem Dim objItems As Outlook.Items Dim objContactsFolder As Outlook.MAPIFolder Dim obj As Object Dim olRecip As Recipient ' On Error Resume Next Set objOL = CreateObject("Outlook.Application") Set objNS = objOL.GetNamespace("MAPI") Set objContactsFolder = objNS.GetDefaultFolder(olFolderContacts) Set objItems = objContactsFolder.Items For Each obj In objItems 'Test for contact and not distribution list If obj.Class = olContact Then Set objContact = obj With objContact Set olRecip = objNS.CreateRecipient(.Email1Address) If olRecip.Resolve Then .Email1Address = olRecip Debug.Print olRecip Else MsgBox .Email1Address & " Not resolved" End If End With End If Err.Clear Next Set objOL = Nothing Set objNS = Nothing Set obj = Nothing Set objContact = Nothing Set objItems = Nothing Set objContactsFolder = Nothing End Sub

 How to use the macros on this page